 #3 – True Ell

-A true ell pool shape is made up of two rectangles, creating the letter “L.” It is a geometric design perfect for those looking for a modern and defined look in their pool.
-The true ell is a great option for those with features in their backyard that the pool needs to go around.
+A true ell pool shape comprises two rectangles, creating the letter “L.” It is a geometric design perfect for those looking for a modern and defined look in their pool.
+The true ell is an excellent option for those with features in their backyard that the pool needs to go around.
 This design can seamlessly be designed around any landscaping or other immovable structures.

-Many true ell shape pools have a shallow and deeper end, making it a great choice for families with children.
+Many true ell shape pools have a shallow and deeper end, making them a great choice for families with children.